EXPLORE | EXCHANGE | EVOLVE

 Learning Goals

-• Prepare for the challenges of a professional career in a global environment
+• Prepare for a global professional career

 Short Facts